Is delivery important in an academic presentation?

 – Explore the four most important aspects of a presentation

 – Provide fourteen strategies for the successful delivery of an academic presentation

 Whether you’re being assessed by your tutor, are having a job interview or are simply pitching an idea to friends, whatever your reason is for delivering a presentation there are a number of factors that can greatly improve the success of your speech and the engagement of your audience.
-This short three-lesson course on delivery strategies focuses specifically on the elements of delivery, such as voice, pace, confidence and body language, that can make or break a formal presentation.
-While our focus at Academic Marker might be on connecting our advice to academic contexts, in truth anyone new to giving presentations should benefit from learning about the concepts of delivery (Lesson 1), the strategies that lead to success (Lesson 2) and the pitfalls that might often lead to failure (Lesson 3).
+This short three-chapters reader on delivery strategies focuses specifically on the elements of delivery, such as voice, pace, confidence and body language, that can make or break a formal presentation.
+While our focus at Academic Marker might be on connecting our advice to academic contexts, in truth anyone new to giving presentations should benefit from learning about the concepts of delivery (Chapter 1), the strategies that lead to success (Chapter 2) and the pitfalls that might often lead to failure (Chapter 3).

 What is an academic presentation?

 Although there might be many motivations for creating a presentation such as having a job interview or conducting a business meeting, there are four key types of presentation that students might be required to complete when involved with an academic institution such as a university: